 Continuing this commitment to flexibility, the second PAM rethink was to use APIs that act like ‘building blocks’ to simplify the integration and maintenance of software.

 Woollard added: “Through APIs, operators can swiftly implement the services they need while also allowing the platform itself to scale.
 There is no risk of outdated technology because everything is separated into modules and APIs, with the possibility to add new ones as the market demands it.”

-Regulation was highlighted as the third key area, because an operator can reach a bigger audience if its PAM provider is certified in more markets.
+Regulation was highlighted as the third key area, because an operator can reach a bigger audience if its PAM provider is certified to operate in more markets.

-In an interview this January, we learned why getting its UK certification was such a big breakthrough for Pragmatic Solutions in 2019.
-It is also licensed in Malta, Sweden and Curacao, with plans to expand to Denmark, Italy, Spain, Africa and North America in the near future.
+In an interview this January, we learned why getting certified in the UK was such a big breakthrough for Pragmatic Solutions in 2019.
+The platform also operates with clients licensed in Malta and Curacao, with plans to expand to Sweden, Denmark, Africa and North America in the near future.

 Fourthly, Pragmatic believes that understanding an operator’s journey to success and business orientation, over the long-term, is key to developing a well-rounded PAM.

 “Putting the client first and fostering long-term partnerships is a business-oriented approach that Pragmatic Solutions thoroughly respects,” said Woollard.
 “Many iGaming platforms force operators to use a limited number of home products while making them pay excessively for custom services.
 At Pragmatic Solutions, everything is oriented towards business growth and long-lasting partnerships.”

 This idea of not forcing home products leads into Pragmatic’s fifth and final PAM platform rethink, which is to facilitate additional product reach by allowing clients to select from the widest range of services, whether this is for banking, payment solutions, games content, sportsbook services or in other areas.